mfrishert/sdk-android/README.md

-PlayHaven Android SDK 1.12.0
+PlayHaven Android SDK 1.12.1
 ====================
-PlayHaven is a real-time mobile game marketing platform which helps you take control of the business of your games.
+PlayHaven is a mobile game LTV-maximization platform which helps you take control of the business of your games.

+Acquire, retain, re-engage, and monetize your players with the help of PlayHaven's powerful marketing platform.
+Integrate once and embrace the flexibility of the web as you build, schedule, deploy, and analyze your in-game promotions and monetization in real-time through PlayHaven's easy-to-use, web-based dashboard.

 An API token and secret is required to use this SDK.
-Visit the PlayHaven developer dashboard at https://dashboard.playhaven.com.
+These tokens uniquely identify your app to PlayHaven and prevent others from making requests to the API on your behalf.
+To get a token and secret, please visit the [PlayHaven Dashboard](https://dashboard.playhaven.com).

+If you have any questions, visit the [Help Center](http://help.playhaven.com) or contact us at [support@playhaven.com](mailto:support@playhaven.com).
+We also recommend reviewing our [Optimization Guides](http://help.playhaven.com/customer/portal/topics/113947-optimization-guides/articles) to learn the best practices and get the most out of your PlayHaven integration.

 Table of Contents
 =================